d-becking/nncodec-icml-2023-demo/README.md

 ## Information

 This repository is for reproducing the results shown in the paper.
 Additionally, it includes a Pascal VOC image segmentation demo, prepared for the Neural Compression Workshop (ICML'23).
-How to run the code, paper result reproducibility and the demo are described in the [NNCodec Usage](#nncodec-usage) section.
+How to run the code, reproduce paper results and run the demo is described in the [NNCodec Usage](#nncodec-usage) section.

 The official NNCodec git repository, that served as the basis for this repo, can be found here: